Black hole mass and spin estimates of the most distant quasars: Evolution of the black hole mass

-The right panel of Fig. \ref{EVOLUZ_L103} shows a zoom around the observed redshifts of the sources J1342 and J1120.
-At redshift $z=7.54$, J1120 could have been more (or less) massive than J1342 depending on the values of the Eddington ratio and the BH spin: for example, in the case with $\lambda = 2$, J1120 was less massive than J1342 by a factor $\gsim 2$ for any spin value; in the case with $\lambda = 1$, J1120 was more massive than J1342 only if the two sources had different spins.
-So, the source J1342 can be considered more extreme than J1120, being more demanding to be built at such high redshift, in terms of seed mass or accretion speed.
+The right panel of Fig. \ref{EVOLUZ_L103} shows a zoom around the observed redshifts of the sources J1342 and J1120 (for J0038, the evolutionary tracks are similar to the ones of J1120, shifted to lower redshifts by $0.06$, not overplotted for clarity).
+At redshift $z=7.54$, J1120 and J0038 could have been more (or less) massive than J1342 depending on the values of the Eddington ratio and the BH spin: for example, in the case with $\lambda = 2$, J1120 and J0038 were less massive than J1342 by a factor of $\gsim 2$ for any spin value; in the case with $\lambda = 1$, the two sources were more massive than J1342 only if the sources had different spins.
+So, the source J1342 can be considered more extreme than J1120 and J0038, being more demanding to be built at such high redshift, in terms of seed mass or accretion speed.